LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

 To override values in these templates you can:

-- Modify field in `values.yaml` file.
+- Modify fields in the `values.yaml` file.
-- Use the `--set` flag on helm install command.
+- Use the `--set` flag on the helm install command.

 Example provided `values.yaml` file: